ISLAND #1: FRANCESCA URCIUOLI

 Relics of an action, their formal quality lies in gestural abstraction.

 The third study is called Patched and it's created with the 3d technique.
-For Georges Didi-Huberman a patch is an "accident" that "rather than delimiting an object, produces a potentiality".
-These pieces are twists, are drawings, are unsettled fragments that weave together not just precious materials but stories too.
+Georges Didi-Huberman writes that a patch is an "accident" that "rather than delimiting an object, produces a potentiality".
+These pieces are twists, drawings, unsettled fragments that weave together not just precious materials but stories too.
 About our temporary nature, about our attempts and failures to grasp it.

 In the field of contemporary jewelry OHMYBLUE is an island that grows fast as it discovers new lands, new authors, new possibilities.